rm511130/Tanzu-Workshop-TKGI/WIP.md

 - When carrying out hands-on labs, you can cut-&-paste the commands shown `in boxes like this one`.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`
   - `ssh -i fuse.pem ubuntu@user15.pks4u.com` is for `user15`
-- Don't get stuck.
-Ask for help.
-The goal is to learn concepts and understand how Pivotal/VMware can help L Brands be successful.
-- The PAS and PKS platforms we will be using were created using Let's Encrypt certificates, so you we don't expect to see any Certificates or SSL warning screens.
-- Each workshop participant will be assigned a Ubuntu VM which has been readied for the execution of hands-on Labs.
+- Each workshop participant will be assigned a Ubuntu VM previously set up for the execution of hands-on Labs.
 Your Laptop or Desktop will only be used for two purposes:
      - SSH'ing into the Ubuntu VM
      - Browsing web pages
 - Throughout this document, when it's time for hands-on labs, you will see the following icon: